British electric multiple units: Grouping

 In London, the formation of the London Passenger Transport Board in 1933 was followed by the 1935–1940 New Works Programme.
 For sub-surface lines, this involved an investment in rolling stock.
 For the new Metropolitan line the T Stock standardised the newer compartment stock Metropolitan EMUs; older wooden-bodied stock, with hand-operated sliding doors, was replaced by new O Stock and P Stock.
 These had air-operated sliding doors and used a new Metadyne control system and electric braking.
-In 1938 Q Stock was built by replacing the District line EMU wooden trailers with new steel ones and equipping the trains with air-operated sliding doors and electro-pneumatic brakes.
+In 1938, Q Stock was built by replacing the District line EMU wooden trailers with new steel ones and equipping the trains with air-operated sliding doors and electro-pneumatic brakes.
 Also in 1938, the tube standard stock was replaced by 1,121 new cars of 1938 Stock with the control equipment under the car floor, thus giving 14% more capacity.

-Outside London and the Southeast, in 1935, the cable system that had been used on the Glasgow Subway since 1896, was changed to an electric system with a third rail at 600 V DC.
+Outside London and the South East, the cable system that had been used on the Glasgow Subway since 1896, was changed to an electric system in 1935, with a third rail at 600 V DC.
 In 1938, the Wirral Railway was electrified with a third rail DC system to allow through running on the independent Mersey Railway, and EMUs were introduced with air-operated sliding doors.
-Similar EMUs replaced older ones on the Liverpool to Southport route from 1940 to 1943.
-In 1938, the Tyneside Electrics third rail DC system was extended to South Shields and new EMUs were bought to allow for service expansion.
+Similar EMUs replaced older stock on the Liverpool to Southport route from 1940 to 1943.
+In 1938, the Tyneside Electrics third rail DC system was extended to South Shields and LNER Tyneside electric units were bought to allow for service expansion.